 The terpene has antifungal properties and is enhanced by other terpenes and phyto-compounds that share the same property.
 This phenomenon is known as the entourage effect.
 This effect plays a role in other healing properties as well.

-P-cymene has anti-inflammatory effects which contribute to reducing pain in the body.
+P-cymene has anti-inflammatory effects that contribute to reducing pain in the body.

 A study published in 2012 explains that cymene notably increased the amount of time it took for mice to react to pain caused by inflammation and heat.